reconhub/learn/content/post/practical-stegen.md

 potential confounding factors.
 These will be treated in a separate case study, which will focus on the use of logistic regression in epidemic studies.
 Lastly we plotted a basic overview of the cases in this outbreak in relative distance to each other.
-More suffisticated mapping and spatial mathodologies will be covered in other case studies.
+More sophisticated mapping and spatial methodologies will be covered in other case studies.

 -----